 Now link the barcode cell with code cell and convert it into barcode by selecting the “Barcode” font from the font list in excel.

 We can visualize the barcodes as follows:

-Here we can observe the barcodes which also have the number in the bottom of the code though the code is alpha-numeric and we can increase the size of the barcode as per our convenience for better visualization by increasing the font size.
+Here we can observe the barcodes which also have the number at the bottom of the code through the code is alpha-numeric and we can increase the size of the barcode as per our convenience for better visualization by increasing the font size.

 Example #3 – Creating barcode using the “Code128” Font